What does the pledge mean?

 What progress has been made?

 In September 2025 the government said it would “listen to a range of views on how the service will be delivered” and that a public consultation would be launched “later this year”.
-In November it was reported that this consultation had been delayed until 2026.
+This consultation was delayed and eventually launched in March 2026.

 Although the government has said it remains committed to compulsory digital Right to Work checks, it was clear in its initial proposals that the new form of digital ID announced in September would be mandatory for this purpose.